JensDeLeersnyderPXL/OldAE2Textures/README.md

 # OldAE2Textures
-This is a Minecraft Resourcepack that makes AE2 look like the 1.12 version
+This is a Minecraft Resourcepack that makes AE2 look like the 1.12 version but for 1.18+

 ![textures now](https://i.imgur.com/TVV2AS5.png)
 ![original textures](https://i.imgur.com/rCOEfVC.png)